• Technologies

 Bryan Reusser

-Bryan Reusser serves as Lead Solutions Marketing Manager for Lumen’s Voice and Contact Center portfolio where he works directly with product management, sales and product development.
+Bryan Reusser serves as Lead Solutions Marketing Manager for the Lumen Cloud Voice, UC&C and Contact Center portfolios where he works directly with product management, sales and product development.
 In addition to his telecommunications background, he has experience in technology and SaaS deployments for financial services, manufacturing and energy industries.

 Trending Now